 Somewhere around our second or third gathering we discovered that we are a group of foodies, and so we began to design our bi-weekly potlucks around themes.
 Whomever is hosting sets the theme, and then everyone pitches in!

-Last Advent, (and every single one since 2013) forever and ever amen) I was missing my Nana, and her amazing Christmas Eve spread, so I asked to host our early December gathering, and set a theme of Retro Cocktail Party (light on the cocktails, heavy on the cocktail food) and everyone brought their favorite appetizers – retro inspired if possible.
+Last Advent, (and every single one since 2013, forever and ever amen) I was missing my Nana, and her amazing Christmas Eve spread, so I asked to host our early December gathering, and set the theme of Retro Cocktail Party (light on the cocktails, heavy on the cocktail food) and everyone brought their favorite appetizers – retro inspired if possible.

-I made her infamous Shrimp Tree and Tuna Ball (all set out on her vintage Christmas tablecloth) and others brought goodies such as pinwheels, pigs-in-blankets, deviled eggs and more.
+My contribution was Nana’s infamous Shrimp Tree, and her Tuna Ball.
+(And I used her vintage Christmas tablecloth to decorate) Others brought goodies such as pinwheels, pigs-in-blankets, deviled eggs and more.
 Plus tons of sweet treats.
 It was delicious and I cannot wait to host again this year.

 Nana’s Tuna Ball Recipe for Christmas Eve

 - 1 package (8 ounces) cream cheese, softened.

 - 1/2 cup thinly sliced green onions.